roddhjav/apparmor.d/docs/usage.md

    ...
 30 processes are in complain mode.
    ...
+0 processes are in prompt mode.
+0 processes are in kill mode.
 0 processes are unconfined but have a profile defined.
 0 processes are in mixed mode.
-0 processes are in kill mode.
 ```

 You can also list the current processes alongside with their security profile with: